jordan4ibanez/jordan4ibanez/README.md

 Hello there.
 I'm Jordan.
 I have been programming for a very long time.

+Is this my job?
+No. Just a hobby at the moment.
+Maybe it will be someday.
+Or, at least I hope it will be.

 My only hope is that my work has given you knowledge and helped you along the way.

 -----